raiden-network/raiden/docs/Rest-Api.rst

 JSON Object Encoding
 ********************

-The ojects that are sent to and received from the API are JSON-encoded.
+The objects that are sent to and received from the API are JSON-encoded.
 Following are the common objects used in the API.

 Channel Object
 ===============